William Levitt: Levittown housing developments

+Personal fortune

-By the late 1960s, Levitt had become one of the richest men in America, with a fortune estimated in excess of $100 million.
+By the late 1960s, Levitt had become one of the richest men in America, with a fortune estimated in excess of $100 million (~$1 billion in 2024).
 He lived in a lavish 30-room mansion on his "La Coline" estate in Mill Neck, New York, and spent much of his time on La Belle Simone, his 237 ft yacht named after his third wife.

 Racial segregation

 Levitt refused to integrate his developments.
 The Jewish Levitt barred Jews from Strathmore, his first pre-Levittown development on Long Island in New York, and he refused to sell his homes to African Americans.
 His sales contracts also forbade the resale of properties to blacks through restrictive covenants, although in 1957 a Jewish couple resold their house to the first black family to live in a Levitt home.
 Levitt's all-white policies also led to civil rights protests in Bowie, Maryland in 1963.
 The National Association for the Advancement of Colored People and the American Civil Liberties Union opposed Levitt's racist policies, and the Federal Housing Administration prepared to refuse mortgages on his next Levittown.
 Nevertheless, Levitt would not back down and continued planning another whites-only Levittown in Willingboro Township, New Jersey.
 He fought legal challenges in New Jersey courts until the United States Supreme Court refused to hear his case.

-The 2003 PBS series Race: The Power of an Illusion, by California Newsreel, features Levittown and nearby Roosevelt in documenting systemic racism in the development of the early suburbs.

-Levitt has been criticized for his racially discriminatory policies when providing housing, which were especially discriminatory to African Americans, Asian Americans, Hispanic Americans and Native Americans.